 U.S. Document Authentication

-We recommend that U.S. citizens authenticate their documents (especially educational certificates and marriage certificates) in the U.S. before coming to Bahrain.
+We recommend that U.S. citizens authenticate their documents (especially educational certificates, birth certificates and marriage certificates) in the U.S. before coming to Bahrain.
 The Embassy is unable to authenticate documents.
 Apostilles are recognized in Bahrain without any further authentication.
 Apostille is an international stamp that makes the document valid and legal in Bahrain.

 The Kingdom of Bahrain is now a party to The Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents.

 For your document to be valid in Bahrain it needs to be legalized by a Hague Apostille.
 No embassy legalization is required.
 Documents bearing